Health & Safety Protocol

 We want to reassure you that nothing is more important than the health, safety and well-being of our guests and our staff at Sugarbush Resort.
 We abide by the highest level of standards, including industry best practices, state, and federal guidelines and are committed to the enhancement of these procedures to as we continue to prioritize the safety of our guests, employees, and community.
 With that in mind, we have implemented the following resort-wide policy:

 To encourage 6’ of social distancing at all times, we ask that skiers and riders plan to boot up in their car (there is no bag storage on the resort), actively space out on the chairlift and mountain, and spend as much time outdoors as possible.
 While these changes will present us with a unique looking season, the Sugarbush team will be here to help along the way, as along with prominent signage around the resort.
 The built-in protection of gloves, masks, and goggles that come naturally to us as skiers and riders is also a big plus.
 Of course, this will only work if we all follow the proper guidelines and stay committed to keeping our greater Sugarbush community safe.

-All guests must wear masks indoors at all times unless seated for eating and drinking or working out in the fitness center or pool.
-Masks are required outdoors in lift lines and while riding on chairlifts as well as when a distance of 6 feet or more cannot be maintained.
+All guests must wear masks indoors and outdoors at all times unless seated for eating and drinking or working out in the fitness center or pool.
+This mask usage includes while skiing, in lift lines, while riding on chairlifts, in the base areas and parking lots, and in the base lodges.

 Employee Safety Practices

 We also take the health and safety of our staff to be of paramount importance.
 As we have worked diligently to help keep our resort staff and assets safe, secure and operable - we have implemented various levels of health & safety protocols for these key team members.